JVM bytecode execution engine written in Java/Kotlin

 JAVA Bytecode Execution Engine

-Traditional Java dynamic debugging can only be based on the source code level.
-If there is no source code or obfuscated Java class file, dynamic debugging cannot be performed.
+Traditional Java dynamic debugging can only be based on the source code level, and cannot be dynamically debugged without source code or obfuscated Java class files.

-The operation of a Java program is based on the JVM virtual machine.
-The JVM virtual machine uses bytecode as the basis for execution.
-We have constructed a JVM bytecode execution engine using Kotlin, which allows us to debug Java programs at the bytecode level using modern IDEs such as IDEA to observe the program's runtime behavior.
+The running of Java programs is based on the JVM virtual machine, which executes bytecode.
+We have constructed a JVM bytecode execution engine using Kotlin, which allows us to debug Java programs at the bytecode level using modern IDEs such as IntelliJ IDEA to observe program behavior during execution.

-Note that this project is only for studying and researching the running principles of the JVM and analyzing malicious programs.
+Attention, this project is only for studying and researching the operation principle of JVM and analyzing malicious programs.
 It is strictly prohibited to use it for illegal purposes.

-Before using this project, please make sure you have the following knowledge foundation.
+Before using this project, please make sure that you have the following knowledge foundation.

 1. Understanding the format of Java class files

-2. Understanding the roles and meanings of each bytecode in JVM
+2. Understanding the role and meaning of each bytecode in JVM

 Debugging at the bytecode level using IDEA